-- Introduce Panel members and ask for anyone accompanying the student to introduce him/herself. - Check that all those present have received the paperwork in advance of the hearing. - Check the student's understanding of why they have been invited to the Summary Disciplinary Panel (e.g. Student has been referred for an allegation of plagiarism/collusion, it will be considered at School/Dept level because it is a first offence, etc....) - Explain the purpose of the hearing: - 1. to consider whether or not the student has committed an act of academic malpractice - 2. if the student is in breach of the regulation, to consider the seriousness of the offence and to set an appropriate penalty - If a Case Presenter is in attendance, the allegation will first be outlined by them followed by an opportunity by both the SDP and the student to ask questions.
+- Introduce Panel members and ask for anyone accompanying the student to introduce him/herself. - Check that all those present have received the paperwork in advance of the hearing. - Check the student's understanding of why they have been invited to the Summary Disciplinary Panel (e.g. An investigation into an allegation of misconduct has determined that there is a case to answer, and therefore the matter should be referred to a SDP) - Explain the purpose of the hearing: - 1. to consider whether or not the student has committed an act of misconduct; - 2. if the student is in breach of the regulation, to consider the seriousness of the offence and to set an appropriate penalty. - If a Case Presenter is in attendance, the allegation will first be outlined by them followed by an opportunity by both the SDP and the student to ask questions.
 If a Case Presenter is not in attendance, the SDP Chair will draw attention to the information that forms the allegation against the student. - Establish whether the student is happy to proceed and/or whether there are any circumstances that might affect their ability to take part in the hearing.
-Explain that the student can take a break at any time if need be.
+Explain that the student can take a break at any time if need be. - If the student has submitted a written statement ask him/her if he/she wishes to inform the Panel of anything else not contained in the written statement.

-- Ask the student if they understand what academic malpractice (plagiarism) is and if they have received information about this in handbooks, seminars/tutorials, Blackboard units, etc. - If the student has submitted a written statement ask him/her if he/she wishes to inform the Panel of anything else not contained in the written statement. - Allow the student the opportunity to present their response to the allegation, after which the SDP and any Case Presenter may ask questions of the student. - The Panel can ask relevant questions they may have about the work in question.
-(How did he/she put the piece of work together?
-What source material did he/she use and how did he/she use it etc.). - If a witness has been invited to attend they will usually be brought into the hearing to make a statement and to be asked questions.
+- Allow the student the opportunity to present their response to the allegation, after which the SDP and any Case Presenter may ask questions of the student. - If a witness has been invited to attend they will usually be brought into the hearing to make a statement and to be asked questions.
 The witness will then be asked to leave the room but may be required to wait until the end of the hearing in case further clarification from them is needed. - Ascertain from the student any explanation in mitigation.
 Were any circumstances brought to the attention of the School at the time via a request for mitigation/extension?
-Has the student provided any supporting documentary evidence? - If necessary, the Chair should clarify whether or not the student admits to an act of academic malpractice. - Ask the Panel members if they have any further questions. - Ask the student if s/he has anything to add. - Ask Student (and anyone accompanying them) to leave the meeting and wait outside whilst the Panel consider the case. - Panel discusses case and decides outcome/penalties etc. - Student (and anyone accompanying them) should be called back into the room to hear the outcome, and advised that a written outcome will be sent within ten working days.
+Has the student provided any supporting documentary evidence? - If necessary, the Chair should clarify whether or not the student admits to an act of misconduct. - Ask the Panel members if they have any further questions. - Ask the student if s/he has anything to add. - Ask Student (and anyone accompanying them) to leave the meeting and wait outside whilst the Panel consider the case. - Panel discusses case and decides outcome/penalties etc. - Student (and anyone accompanying them) should be called back into the room to hear the outcome, and advised that a written outcome will be sent within ten working days.